 Baby Digestion Tip #4: Turning red while defecating does not mean pain

 Do you notice your baby turning red whenever they pass a stool?
 That’s not necessarily a bad thing or a baby digestion problem.
-Since they do not know yet how to push gradually while defecating, they tend to strain excessively.
+They tend to strain excessively since they do not yet know how to defecate slowly.
 This causes the redness in their face.
 You can help by massaging their stomach clockwise to facilitate bowel movement.

 What you need to watch out for is marble-looking stool3.
 This indicates constipation.
 It is most likely a cause of discomfort for your baby.
 Check for blood in the stool too.
 This could mean your baby has a tear in the anus, also known as anal fissure.
 If your baby has not had any bowel movement in a few days, he/she may be experiencing discomfort due to baby digestion issues such as constipation.
 In such cases, you should consult your paediatrician before giving your baby any medication3.